Newborn Session Guide

-Congratulations on your new little bundle of joy!
-These first few days with your new baby are so magical, so wonderful and gone in a second!
-I am excited and honored that you have chosen me to capture these memories for you.
-Below are some guidelines to help make your session go smoothly.
+Congratulations on the arrival of your precious bundle of joy!
+These first few days with your newborn are truly magical, but they pass in the blink of an eye.
+I’m deeply honored that you’ve chosen me to capture these fleeting moments for you.
+Here’s my newborn session guide to help ensure your session goes smoothly:

 What to expect:

 Newborn sessions can vary in duration, typically lasting between 2 to 4 hours.
 The entire focus is on ensuring your baby’s comfort and safety, including keeping the room cozy at approximately 72 degrees.
 We will take breaks as necessary for feeding, burping, and diaper changes.

 The session typically follows this order: family photos (including individual shots with mom and dad), sibling shots, and then individual shots of just your baby.
 After the family and sibling photos, it’s best if either dad or a previously arranged caregiver can take older siblings away.
 Kids have short attention spans, and their presence might disrupt the rest of the session.
 I’ll have water or tea and some light snacks available for your comfort.

 Before the session, please ensure your baby’s fingernails and toenails are clean and trimmed.
 Feed your baby immediately upon arrival, and use a wet cloth to remove any remaining food or milk residue.
 Wipe away any nasal mucus or eye discharge.
 The cleaner your baby is, the easier it is for me to capture beautiful images.

 Bring extra bottles of milk or be prepared to breastfeed your baby during the session, as newborns often cluster feed in their first few weeks of life, and we want your baby well-fed and sleepy.